 Peonies herald the call for the start of summer, they epitomize the fun and joy that summer brings with their riot of color and gorgeous fragrance filling the air with the sweet, spicy and lemon scents.

-For some though, long held myths about growing peonies has stopped them from choosing to grow these wonderful and virtually care-free plants in their garden.
+For some though, long held myths about planting peonies has stopped them from choosing to grow these wonderful and virtually care-free plants in their garden.

 Alec White of Primrose Hall Peonies (opens in new tab) has had a love affair with peonies ever since he first started growing them 15 years ago and he believes every garden deserves at least one beautiful peony.
 So, he has shared the biggest peony myths and misconceptions with us and debunked them with simple explanations, in the hope that gardeners who have previously been put off from growing peonies might decide that they will finally give it a go and choose to grow a peony of their own.